The History of The Down Syndrome Centre

 Our centre is the only one of its kind in Ireland.
-Though it is only open a few months, it has already established itself as a place where families can come and be guaranteed support, a friendly welcome and a chance to chat with people who know exactly what they’re going through.
+Though it is only a short amount of time, it has already established itself as a place where families can come and be guaranteed support, a friendly welcome and a chance to chat with people who know exactly what they’re going through.

 Since the inception of our charity and now that our centre is up and running, our goals have remained the same:

-Generate a greater degree of professional expertise in the care and management of Down syndrome in this country.
+- Generate a greater degree of professional expertise in the area of early intervention services for people with Down syndrome in this country.

 - Provide a permanent home for the headquarters of The Down Syndrome Centre.